Toglefritz/Quadruped_Robot/ReadMe.md

 ## Installation

-To use this code you need to copy each of the included directories into your Arduino Library directory.
+To use this code you need to copy each of the folders inside the *libraries* directory into your Arduino Library directory.

-In the Arduino IDE, create a blank sketch.
-Then, simply go to the **file** menu, choose the **Examples** menu item, then in this sub-menu there should be a menu item labeled **Phoenix**, which, when chosen, should give you several configurations.

-Once you load a configuration, you can then save this sketch into your own sketchbook and make any modifications that are necessary or desired to make your robot work correctly.
+In the Arduino IDE, open **Capers_PS2_SSC32.ino**.
+Customize the code as needed to suit your robot's geometry and supplemental hardware (like LEDs).